 4. Diet Dog Food Formulas

 One fairly simple option is to try a dog diet specifically designed for weight loss.
-These foods are typically lower in calories and fat, as well as a higher fibre content to encourage slower and more efficient digestion.
+These foods are typically lower in calories and fat and have a higher fibre content to encourage slower and more efficient digestion.

 5. The Less-Processed Difference